John S. McDonald: Life and education

-Born February 8, 1864 in Dundas County, Ontario, then moving to a farm near Thamesville, Ontario when he was around two year of age.
+Born February 8, 1864, in Dundas County, Canada West, then moving to a farm near Thamesville, Canada West when he was around two year of age.

-He had his basic schooling at Ridgetown, Ontario and went to Victoria University in Coburg in 1887.
+He had his basic schooling at Ridgetown, Ontario, and went to Victoria University in Coburg in 1887.

-Spending some time teaching in Florence, Ontario he then moved to Grand Rapids, Michigan to continue teaching at the Seymour School.
+Spending some time teaching in Florence, Ontario, he then moved to Grand Rapids, Michigan, to continue teaching at the Seymour School.

 After earning enough teaching he entered the University of Michigan Law School, but after one year of study returned to Grand Rapids and continued his law studies with the law firm of Eggleston & McBride and was admitted to the bar.

 Legal career

 He worked in private practice until he was elected as the Kent County prosecuting attorney in 1906 and served until he was appointed as a circuit judge for the same county in March 1908 to fill the seat left by the death of Judge Alfred Wolcott.

-In 1921 the former mayor of Bay City Robert Mundy filed a libel law suit against him, but it was dismissed as inadmissible as a judge could not be made the object of a suit of law.
+In 1921 the former mayor of Bay City Robert Mundy filed a libel lawsuit against him, but it was dismissed as inadmissible as a judge could not be made the object of a suit of law.